nhatcher/nhatcher.github.io/content/post/on-hats-and-sats.md

 Thus, you can see this post either as an exercise in recreational mathematics or as an invitation to SAT solvers.

 The post is organized as follows.
 We first introduce the Hat and state the main result.
 Then we define what SAT solvers are.
 In section 3 we describe how we use the solver in wasm and apply it to the problem of solving a Sudoku problem as a warm up exercise in the next section.
 In section 5 we explain Craig Kaplan's idea of how to use SAT solvers to tile finite regions of the plane and apply it to the Hat.
 Section 6 introduces the Turtle, a second monotile capable of tiling the plane aperiodically.
 With all those constructions we build the Spectre, from deformations of Hats and Turtles, a true chiral aperiodic monotile.
-In the last section we explain how to use the aap deployed at https://www.nhatcher.com/hats/
+In the last section we explain how to use the [app](https://www.nhatcher.com/hats/)

 # Code